 landscape oil painting on linen on homasote board, unframed

 Harry Orlyk is celebrated for his ability to capture an rural country landscape with impressionistic brushstrokes and a bright color palette.
 Painting daily, the artist drives throughout the upstate New York, stopping to observe and paint 'en plain air' whenever and wherever a landscape strikes him.
 Orlyk prefers to leave his canvases unframed to reveal the exposed linen which are nailed to sturdy homasote boards for easy installation.
 This painting is a perfect example of Orlyk's impressionistic aesthetic.
-Here, the artist captures a quaint country home in a fall time country field.
-A cloudy grey sky casts a subdued light onto the yellow crop field and lush green trees.
+Here, the artist captures a lush green farm field towards the end of summer.
+Pale green and yellow, orange leaves begin to appear atop late summertime trees and crop fields.
+The warm fall foliage contrasts against a bright blue sky.
+An old country farm house sits in the foreground against a tree lined horizon.
 Thick layers of paint are applied with expressive brushstrokes and culminate onto a textured, impasto surface.
 The artist's signature is located in the lower left corner.

 About the artist: